 Calibration A multicomponent system requires initial (and possibly ongoing) calibration – especially when a room is configured for different styles of meetings.
 The Dual HDL300 system with virtual microphones autocalibrates, adjusting to any room configuration.

-This is a quick, general look at the leading conference call solutions to support distance learning and other higher ed audio conferencing needs.
+This is a quick, general look at the leading conference call solutions to support distance learning, blended learning and other higher ed audio conferencing needs.
 For more in-depth comparisons in specific settings, see the following guides.

 A brief guide to audio conferencing in higher ed: Classrooms